Create and Manage a Winning To-Do List

 Creating and managing a winning to-do list yields more happiness and less stress, and more achievement and less overwhelm.
 After honing my to-do list strategy for 17 years, I have settled on this to-do list template.

 By no means is this an end all be all to-do list.
 You should customize it based on your personality and preferences.
 Follow these steps, implement our to-do list tips, and create your winning to-do list to manage your priorities.

 how to create and manage a winning to-do list

 However, the goal of this article is to help you transform your current to-do list.
 We’ll create it together, and learn how to manage your to-do list for better, optimized outcomes.
 So, here we go!

 Alex and I set out on a path to engineer our best life in March 2018.
 We left our engineering jobs that we had for the eight years prior.
-Creating and managing winning to-do lists were paramount in being able to take this leap.
+Creating and managing winning to-do lists were paramount in being able to take this leap and run a business that sustains our travel lifestyle.
 However, it took years of experimentation to settle on a winning to-do list.

 During one experiment, my cubicle was cloaked in enough Post-It Notes to be a fire hazard.
 When I finished the task written on the Post-It, I crumpled it and threw it on the ground.
 I concluded that the dopamine rush when I did this was huge compared to checking off a task with a pen on paper.
 But, eventually, I stopped to save the trees and not look like a fool.